Bakri-Hmouda/InterActive-Story/README.md

 ## Boy In A Crash

-this InterActive Story talk about a boy named Ralph who lost his father to a car crash, the crash suspicious and the truth will be unveiled thru out the story.
+This InterActive Story talk about a boy named Ralph who lost his father to a car crash, the crash suspicious and the truth will be unveiled thru out the story.

 -----